-For complaints involving retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), appropriate corrective actions that focus on a student offender may include, but are not limited to, the following:
+For complaints involving retaliation or unlawful discrimination, harassment, intimidation, or bullying involving a student as the respondent, appropriate corrective actions that may be provided to the student include, but are not limited to, the following:

 - 1. Transfer from a class or school as permitted by law - 2.
 Parent/guardian conference - 3.
 Education regarding the impact of the conduct on others - 4.
 Positive behavior support - 5.
 Referral to a student success team - 6.
 Denial of participation in extracurricular or cocurricular activities or other privileges as permitted by law - 7.
 Disciplinary action, such as suspension or expulsion, as permitted by law